Hotiraripha/Hoti-s-World/README.md

-Out of the box the game is configured with NAC X but ideally I would love you to try it with REACTOR ENB, as it provides a visual overhaul that is to MY liking.
+Out of the box the game is configured with NAC X but ideally I would love you to try it with REACTOR ENB (https://www.nexusmods.com/fallout4/mods/57321), as it provides a visual overhaul that is to MY liking.

 Instructions:

-You will need to download Wabbajack from here: Wabbajack video instructions here
+You will need to download Wabbajack from here: Wabbajack (https://www.wabbajack.org/) video instructions here

 Then, create a folder called Wabbajack anywhere BUT protected folders such as